DevExpress/devextreme-documentation/concepts/05 Widgets/TileView/05 Customize Tile Appearance.md

 ---

-You can also customize an individual tile.
+You can also customize individual tiles.
 In Angular, Vue, and React, declare them using the [dxItem](/api-reference/10%20UI%20Widgets/Markup%20Components/dxItem '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxItem/') component.
-When using jQuery, you can declare the tile as script and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Widgets/dxTabs/Configuration/items/#template') option or assign a customization function straight to this option.
+When using jQuery, you can declare the tiles as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Widgets/dxTabs/Configuration/items/#template') option or assign a customization function straight to this option.

 ---
 ##### jQuery